 ► Inclusion Advisory Teacher

-(by Inclusion Advisory Teachers, HIST)
+(by Inclusion Advisory Teachers, IAT)

 Any setting is able to commission a SEND review in order to evaluate the effectiveness of its provision for pupils with special educational needs and disabilities.